 It turns out not all foods behave the same way in the body.
-Subsequent reviews of this study, and of numerous, more current studies, have revealed no evidence that egg consumption actually elevates cholesterol within blood levels.
+Subsequent reviews of the USDA's claims, along with numerous, more current studies have revealed no evidence that egg consumption actually elevates cholesterol within blood levels.
 Thus, no correlation with increased disease risk can be drawn.
-You can read more about that here.

 What are your thoughts regarding eggs and health benefits?
 Let us know in the comments below.

 Unbelievable!
 Thank you for making consumers aware of this.
 I like others commenting here do not consider the products you give as examples of what the FDA consider "healthy" healthy and I stay away from those kinds of products even though I am not diabetic.
 And I don't want to be either!
 I am aware of all the good organic eggs bring for a healthy diet and thank you!

 August 01, 2018

 Thank you for being willing to take a stand.
 I agree with you 100%.

 I spent my entire career in the pharmaceutical business so I understand the bureaucracy.